 Let’s now learn how it works.

-How does a Ponzi Scheme Work in India?
+How Does a Ponzi Scheme Work in India?

 Ponzi scammers generally reach out to people who live in rural areas and have little knowledge of investment regulations or groups of retired people who have enough money to invest.